Cookies on the Healthspan site

-Top-up on… vitamin D: Foods fortified with vitamin D will support winter immunity when you're unable to make vitamin D in your skin (although a vitamin D supplement is also needed).
+Foods fortified with vitamin D will support winter immunity when you're unable to make vitamin D in your skin (although a vitamin D supplement is also needed).
 Deficiencies in vitamin D could lead to a weaker immune system, making it easier for you to fall ill.
-Vitamin D directly interacts with the cells responsible for fighting infection1 and several studies have shown links between deficiency and respiratory tract infections like colds, bronchitis and pneumonia.2, 3

-Top up on… vitamin C: Research published in the European Journal of Clinical Nutrition shows that ensuring you're taking enough vitamin C may help the immune system ward off colds and flu, especially in those who are stressed.4 Although vitamin C supplements will not stop you from catching a cold, studies have shown taking this supplement can reduce their severity and duration.5, 6
+Research published in the European Journal of Clinical Nutrition shows that ensuring you're taking enough vitamin C may support the immune system in warding off colds and flu, especially in those who are stressed.1

-Top up on… vitamin B6: Each B vitamin plays an important role in the body, including B6 which is involved in amino acid metabolism, red cell production and the creation of neurotransmitters (brain chemicals).7 It also contributes to the normal function of the immune system as well as the reduction of tiredness and fatigue.8
+Each B vitamin plays an important role in the body, including B6 which is involved in amino acid metabolism, red cell production and the creation of neurotransmitters (brain chemicals).2 It also contributes to the normal function of the immune system as well as the reduction of tiredness and fatigue.3

 Make sure to always cough into a tissue and discard afterwards and encourage your kids to do the same, as they're constantly bringing home nasty bugs from the school cafeteria or playground.
 Another good tip is to avoid sharing.
 It might be tempting but sharing cups and glasses - even with loved ones - means you'll dramatically increase your chances of catching a lurgy.